Scrimas/TabEngine/README.md

 npm install        # installs deps, also copies alphaTab's runtime assets into public/ npm run tauri dev   # starts the real app: Vite + the Tauri window
 ```

+^ Use this until the Github binaries are fixed.

 A few other scripts, if you need them: